oleo65/graphene-django-firebase-auth/README.md

     return success
 ```

-## Sending tokens on the client
+## Sending tokens from the client

-Your client will need to send an `Authorization: Bearer` token on each request.
-How you do this depends on your client and is outside the scope
+Your client will need to send an additional HTTP header `Authorization: <Firebase Token>` on each request.

-of this documentation.
+How you do this depends on your client and is outside the scope of this documentation.

 ## Developing